 Quite simply, Martingale is a system you should avoid.
-No staking plan or betting system changes the house edge of roulette, which is 2.7%.
+No staking plan or betting system changes the house edge of roulette (2.7% for the single zero version).
 No matter how you structure your bets, the casino will expect to win about 2.7% of stakes.
 All that Martingale does is change the variance, meaning rather than lots of small wins intermingled with lots of small losses, you will get lots and lots of small wins followed by one devastating ‘you’ll-wish-you-had-listened-to-us’ loss.

 Let us consider two friends, Steady Eddie and Marty McMartingaleface, who both go to the casino and both play roulette together.
 Steady Eddie stakes £5 on red every spin, whilst Marty uses the Martingale system and bets on black, starting with a £5 bet.
 They go to the casino for two hours every week for 50 years, like lifelong roulette buddies (is there a film in this?) and on their 50-year anniversary they look back at their results.

 Chances are both will have lost almost exactly the same amount – about 2.7% of their stakes.
 Steady Eddie probably lost around £16 per session, sometimes a little more, sometimes making a nice profit when his luck was in.
 In contrast, Marty McMartingaleface probably made a profit most weeks, albeit with some scares along the way when he was betting hundreds of pounds to pocket just £5.